LazaUK/BioScience-Covid19/README.md

 In both cases we are talking about compact semiconductor chips, which may find their way even into the next generation of smartphones.
 This can make THz generators available and affordable to anyone in the world.

-Use-case scenarios:
+## Potential use-case scenarios:
 If practically proven and verified, this may dramatically change the course of actions in the fight against coronavirus.

  Just imagine at least one of these scenarios enabled:
--	Disinfection.
+-	**Disinfection**.
 From the personal protective equipment (PPE) to the cleaning of offices and public transport.
-Depending on the size of THz generator, it may be a cabinet where you put fabric for the anti-virus disinfection (so, that PPE can be re-used again) or a portable device that can be carried around to clean the target areas, e.g. your seat on the bus or an airplane;
+Depending on the size of THz generator, it may be a cabinet where you put fabric for the anti-virus disinfection (so, that PPE can be re-used again) or a portable device that can be carried around to clean the target areas, e.g. your seat on the bus or the airplane;
--	Lung treatment: Chest-level machine which may be used to destroy virus colonies attached to the lung receptors;
+-	**Lung treatment**: Chest-level machine which may be used to destroy virus colonies attached to the lung receptors;
--	Blood treatment: Kidney is another organ which may malfunction in the bodies of COVID-19 patients.
+-	**Blood treatment**: Kidney is another organ which may malfunction in the bodies of COVID-19 patients.
 Hospitals use special machines then to clean the blood (dialysis).
 Resonant frequency generator attached to such machine may be used to purify the blood additionally;
 -	Anything else, which may help us to get back to the “normal ”life we had before this pandemic?

 Can this be practically realised by any company or consortium, who have access to the relevant engineering, scientific and medical expertise.
 I hope so!

-And I also hope that they can open source and release their solution(s) soon to save lives and support those in needs.
+And I also hope that they can open source and release their solution(s) soon after that to save lives and support those in needs.
 Thank you!